0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 The location tracking texts were the clearest tell.
 Michael shared his Snap Map with friends, and Gavin was on his friends list.
 Once Michael turned off location sharing, the texts about where he was throughout the day stopped immediately.

-We also started feeding fake information to Kaylee, casually, nothing dramatic.
-Michael mentioned to her that he was moving out because he hated living with me after all the stalking stress.
+We also started feeding fake information to one of Gavin's friends who would regularly ask my roomate how we were doing.
+My roommate decided he would mention a fake scenario to this girl: he told her that he was moving out because he hated living with me after all the stalking.
+He told her that I 'didn't care' about the stalking and I was a terrible friend..
 Within days, the stalker texted us with that exact information, framed as an insult.

-I filed suit in May 2025.
-The day I filed, the stalker texted me to let me know he had seen my boyfriend and me kissing in the park.
+[Insert text saying THIS HAS BEEN FUN. i'm thinking isabel next].

+I eventually continued seeing other guys, and had a boyfriend that summer.
+In may of 2025, the stalker texted me saying he saw us kissing in the park.
+Having known it was Gavin for months now, I decided it was time to act.
+I went to the Franklin county court and filed suit that same day.
+Plus I texted a group chat with me, my roommate, and Gavin, and dumped all the evidence into it. **Funny enough, we have never been stalked since this day.**

 Gavin moved back to Washington after learning about the lawsuit.
 People in his circle told me he left specifically to avoid being served.

-It didn't work.
-The courts reviewed the evidence and found him liable.
+A few months later, I won in Fraknlin County municipal court, and magistrate judge Kirk Lindsey ordered him to pay the amount I was suing for, plus court costs and filing fees.

 ---